damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 This means you can use GitLab to build your projects, while still maintaining an active mirror in another place.
-You could even run a GitLab instance locally and mirror it to GitLab.com or another popular open instance.
+You could even run a GitLab instance locally and mirror it to GitLab.com or any other git hosting service.

 To start mirroring to a remote repository, find the Mirror Repository settings in your project and fill out the required URL and GitLab with automatically sync